ThomasZehnder/avm-kit-js/README.md

 use the WebSocketsServer library (part of the ESP8266 core) to add real-time, bidirectional communication — perfect for streaming your avmSerial logs or sensor data live to a webpage.

+## password in EEPROM

+emulated on stm boards

+    Summary of Available Methods
+    Method                  Description
+    begin(size_t size)      Initializes EEPROM and sets default password if needed readPassword()          Reads the current 20-byte password
+    writePassword(String)   Stores a new password (max 20 chars) resetPassword()         Resets password to "1234" and commits it

 ## Todo

 * next websocket demo (first fake with polling get-request)